Contact

 How Changing Child Care Costs Affect Child Support in Florida

-The Realities of Rising Child Care Expenses Raising children is expensive—and for many divorced or separated parents in Florida, childcare represents one of the largest ongoing costs.
+The Realities of Rising Child Care Expenses Raising children is expensive—and for many divorced or separated parents in Florida, child care costs represents one of the largest ongoing costs.
 Daycare, after-school programs, and summer camps can cost thousands of dollars each year.
-When these expenses increase or decrease substantially, they can directly affect the amount of child support one parent pays or receives.
-Florida’s child support system is based on ensuring that both parents share the financial responsibility for raising their children.
-The formula takes into account income, custody arrangements, and necessary expenses, including work-related child care.
-Learn more about these calculations on our...
+When these expenses increase or decrease substantially, they...

 When and How to Modify Child Support in Florida